 The corporate governance system adopted by Moncler plays a key role in the transparent and responsible running of business operations.
-It contributes significantly to the creation of sustainable medium and long-term value both for shareholders and stakeholders in keeping with the best corporate sustainability practices that can be applied in all the countries in which the Group operates.
+It contributes significantly to the creation of sustainable medium and long-term value both for shareholders and stakeholders, in keeping with the best practices of corporate social responsibility applicable in all countries in which the Group operates.

-The system complies with the principles set forth in the Corporate Governance Code for Italian Listed Companies issued by Borsa Italiana and adopted by Moncler and with the regulatory provisions governing Italian listed companies.
-It is built on four pillars:
+The corporate governance system complies with the principles set forth in the Corporate Governance Code for Italian Listed Companies issued by Borsa Italiana and adopted by Moncler, and with the regulatory provisions governing Italian listed companies.
+It is based on four pillars:

-- the pivotal role of administrative and control bodies - the effectiveness and transparency of management decisions - the careful and cognisant monitoring of related-party transactions and the handling of inside information - the set of values defined, recognised, shared, and established in the Code of Ethics and in company policies.
+- the pivotal role of administrative and control bodies - the effectiveness and transparency of management decisions - the careful and diligent monitoring of related-party transactions and handling of privileged information - the set of values defined, recognised, shared, and established in both the Code of Ethics and company policies.

-The values set out in Moncler's Code of Ethics commit all employees to ensure that the Group's activities are carried out in compliance with the law, within a framework of fair competition, honesty, integrity and fairness, respecting the legitimate interests of shareholders, employees, clients, suppliers, commercial and financial partners, and the communities of the countries in which the Moncler Group is present.
-See also page 27.
+Based on the values set out in Moncler's Code of Ethics, all employees are committed to ensuring that the Group's activities are carried out in compliance with the law and with principles of fair competition, honesty, integrity, and fairness, while respecting the legitimate interests of shareholders, employees, clients, suppliers, commercial and financial partners, and of the communities of the countries in which the Moncler Group is present.
+See also page 45.

-Moncler implements a traditional administration and control system as provided for by articles 2380-bis et seq. of the Italian Civil Code.
-It ensures continuous dialogue between management and shareholders as follows:
+Moncler implements a traditional administration and control system as per articles 2380-bis et seq. of the Italian Civil Code.

-- the Shareholders' Meeting, in ordinary and/or extraordinary sessions, is responsible for resolutions regarding, inter alia, (i) the appointment and removal of members of the Board of Directors and Board of Statutory Auditors, as well as their remuneration; (ii) the approval of the financial statements and allocation of profits; (iii) amendments to the Bylaws; (iv) the appointment of the external auditor, upon motivated proposal of the Board of Statutory Auditors; (v) incentive plans; - the Board of Directors (BoD) plays a central role in guiding and managing the Company and the Group.
-In addition to the powers assigned to it under the law and the Bylaws, the Board of Directors has exclusive competence for the most important decisions from an economic and strategic point of view, as well as those that are instrumental to monitoring Group activities and to charting the course of business.
-Three Committees have been established to support the Board of Directors.
-These are the Nomination and Remuneration Committee and Control, Risks, and Sustainability Committee, both vested with consulting and advisory functions, and the Related Parties Committee. - the Board of Statutory Auditors oversees, inter alia, (i) compliance with the law and Bylaws, as well as observance of the principles of proper management; (ii) to the extent of its competence, the suitability of the Company's organisational structure, internal control system, and administrative accounting system, as well as the reliability and accuracy of the latter in representing management
+This system ensures continuous dialogue between management and shareholders as follows:

-- operations; (iii) the procedures adopted by the Company to effectively implement the corporate governance rules set out in the codes of conduct that it has publicly claimed to adopt; and (iv) the effectiveness of the internal audit and risk management system, the auditing of accounts, and the autonomy of the external auditor; - the independent auditors carry out the statutory auditing of accounts.
-They are appointed by the Shareholders' Meeting and in accordance with the bylaws, upon proposal of the Board of Statutory Auditors.
+- the Shareholders' Meeting, in ordinary and/or extraordinary sessions, is responsible for resolutions regarding, inter alia, (i) the appointment and removal of members of the Board of Directors and Board of Statutory Auditors, as well as their remuneration; (ii) the approval of the financial statements and allocation of profits; (iii) amendments to the Bylaws; (iv) the appointment of the independent auditors, upon motivated proposal of the Board of Statutory Auditors; (v) incentive plans - the Board of Directors (BoD) plays a central role in guiding and managing the Company and the Group.
+In addition to its powers assigned as per the law and Bylaws, the Board of Directors has exclusive competence over the most important economic and strategic decisions, and over resolutions that are instrumental in monitoring and steering the Group's business.
+Three Committees have been established to support the Board of Directors: the Nomination and Remuneration Committee and Control, Risks, and Sustainability Committee, both vested with consulting and advisory functions, and the Related Parties Committee - the Board of Statutory Auditors oversees, inter alia, (i) compliance with the law and Bylaws, as well as observance of the principles of proper management; (ii) to the extent of its competence, the suitability of the Company's organisational structure, internal control system, and administrative accounting system, as well as the reliability and accuracy of the latter in representing management operations; (iii) the procedures adopted by the Company to effectively implement the corporate governance rules set out in the codes of conduct that it has publicly claimed to adopt; and (iv) the effectiveness of the internal audit and risk management system, the auditing of accounts, and the autonomy of the external auditor the independent auditors carry out the statutory auditing of accounts.
+They are appointed by the Shareholders' Meeting and in accordance with the Bylaws, upon proposal of the Board of Statutory Auditors.
 Pursuant to the Civil Code, the external auditor operates independently and autonomously and therefore does not represent either the minority or majority of shareholders.